Campylobacter jejuni: Pathogenesis

-One of the most important virulence factor of C. jejuni are flagella.
+One of the most important virulence factors of C. jejuni are flagella.
 The flagellar protein FlaA has been proven to be one of the abundant proteins in the cell.
 Flagella are required for motility, biofilm formation, host cell interactions and host colonization.
+The flagella in C. jejuni can also aid in the secretion intracellular proteins.
 The production of flagella is energetically costly so the production must be regulated from metabolic standpoint.
 CsrA is a post-transcriptional regulator that regulates the expression of FlaA by binding to flaA mRNA and is able to repress its translation.
-CsrA mutant strains have been studied and the mutant strains exhibit dysregulation of 120-150 proteins that are included in motility, host cell adherence, host cell invasion, chemotaxis, oxidative stress resistance, respiration and amino acid and acetate metabolism.
+CsrA mutant strains have been studied and the mutant strains exhibit dysregulation of 120–150 proteins that are included in motility, host cell adherence, host cell invasion, chemotaxis, oxidative stress resistance, respiration and amino acid and acetate metabolism.
 Transcriptional and post-transcriptional regulation of flagellar synthesis in C. jejuni enables proper biosynthesis of flagella and it is important for pathogenesis of this bacteria.

+C. jejuni employs a highly sophisticated navigation system called chemotaxis.
+This system is crucial when the bacterium requires guidance through chemical signals.
+The chemotaxis system uses specific chemoattractants that direct the bacterium toward areas with a higher concentration of the attractants.
+The exact nature of chemoattractants is dependent on the surrounding environmental conditions.
+Additionally, when the bacterium needs to move away, it uses negative chemotaxis to move in the opposite direction.

-Other important virulence factors of C. jejuni are the ability to produce N-linked glycosylation of more than 30 proteins.
-These proteins are important for the bacteria colonization, adherence and invasion.
-C. jejuni secretes Campylobacter invasive antigens (Cia) which facilitates the motility.
-The bacteria produces also cytolethal distending toxins that participate in cell cycle control and induction of host cell apoptosis.
+Other important virulence factors of C. jejuni include the pgl locus, which confers the ability to produce N-linked glycosylation of at least 22 bacterial proteins, at least some of which appear to be important for competence, host adherence and invasion.
+C. jejuni secretes Campylobacter invasive antigens (Cia), which facilitate invasion.
+The bacteria also produce cytolethal distending toxins that participate in cell cycle control and induction of host cell apoptosis.
 C. jejuni also exploits different adaptation strategies in which the host factors seem to play a role for pathogenesis of this bacteria.